 - Severe itching without rash

-By the time hepatitis C symptoms show up, liver damage may be severe.
-Over 75% of acute cases turn chronic, making regular screening very important.
+By the time hepatitis C symptoms appear, there could be severe liver damage.
+More than 75% of acute cases turn chronic, so regular screening is very important.

-The CDC recommends testing for all adults born between 1945 and 1965 and those at risk.
+The CDC recommends that adults born between 1945 and 1965 and those at risk get tested.
 This includes current or past drug users.
-Early detection can prevent serious problems like cirrhosis or liver failure.
+Detect it early to avoid issues such as cirrhosis or liver failure.

 Diagnosis of Hepatitis C